mfisher87/sscce-quarto-revealjs-blockquoted-list-weirdness/README.md

 # SSCCE

 When placing a list in a blockquote, it renders as an incremental list.
-If I want a quoted list, I need to specify that explicitly.
+If I want a quoted list, I need to specify explicitly that the list is nonincremental.
 I haven't found any documentation supporting this behavior, so maybe it's a bug?

 Tested with _Quarto_ versions: